-Students in the MSBT program will take the below courses and thesis credits to meet the requirements for graduation.
+Students in the MSMB program will take the below courses and thesis credits to meet the requirements for graduation.
 All graduate students are expected to maintain a minimum GPA of 3.0 or higher in order to remain in good standing and be eligible for graduation.

-- BHS 640 Medical Ethics & Research
+- Ethics in Research

-- BHS 702 Master's Thesis II
+- Master's Thesis

 It is expected that research work begins in the first year, continues through the summer and culminates in a thesis defense, typically at the end of the second year.